This Best of Dayton win really shouldn’t come as any surprise.

-A “Dave sighting” at Dino’s or elsewhere around Yellow Springs is something truly special and is just one of many reasons he was voted Best Nationally Known Celebrity from Dayton in Dayton.com’s Best of 2018 contest.
+A “Dave sighting” at Dino’s or elsewhere around Yellow Springs is something truly special and exciting and is just one of many reasons he was voted Best Nationally Known Celebrity from Dayton in Dayton.com’s Best of 2018 contest.

 🥇WINNER: Dave Chappelle